 Brookline Arts Center

-Planned in phases to both minimize disruption to ongoing programs and align with funding sources, Phase I was completed in 2017.
-This renovation added a marine plywood “utility core” between the main studio and the pottery studio behind and provides an art sink, work area/counter and built-n storage.
-It also included a new accessible restroom.
+The project was planned in phases to minimize disruption and align with funding.
+Phase I was completed in 2017: adding a marine plywood “utility core” between the main studio and the pottery studio, providing an art sink, work area, built-in storage, and new accessible restroom.

 Phase II will connect this renovated studio to an existing gallery, improving art display and allow for larger events.
 Folding gallery partitions were also designed to create flexible studio space.
 Historic sealed fire truck doors will also be restored, reconnecting the main space to the outdoors and adding much needed floor space.